When collaboration starts to feel difficult.

 Ideal For

-• Groups in transition: new members, shifting roles, new leadership
+• Groups in transition: new people, new leadership, a new phase

-• Leaders who want to step back and observe the system they’re part of
+• Leaders who want to step back and observe the system they are part of

 What You Leave With